-Management is trying to influence two types of customers you’ll want to watch out for, and educate.The first group of customers feels the best check for quality brake work is to go out an lock em up.
-Too many of this type of stop right after the job is done can have irreversible effects on the performance of the brake job.
-The other group of customers are those that will leave your shop with the brand new brake job and go on vacation.
+Often times, there are two types of customers you’ll want to watch out for, and educate.The first group of customers think they need to slam the brakes several times directly after the brake job.
+As a result, many customers make hard stops right after the job is done, causing potentially irreversible effects on the performance of the brake job.
+On the other hand, the second group of customers are those that will leave your shop and go on vacation.
 Because of this, they end up towing a lot of weight and putting a lot of stress on the brakes.
 Not catching that customer can cost you big time.
 That is why you should talk to and educate your customers, it will benefit both of you in the long run.

-While both parts can be helpful, there are times it will not be practical to perform the second part of the break-in process.
-Asking fleet customers to not tow or haul for 200 miles is not practical.
+While both parts can be helpful, there are times it will not be practical to perform the second part of the brake-in process.
+For example, Asking fleet customers to not tow or haul for 200 miles is not practical.
 In these cases, try and at least double the number of stops taken in the first step to bring the process closer to completion.
 Remember that proper friction break in is par of any quality brake job.